Perth HPC

-HBF Stadium is a multi-purpose venue located the leafy western suburbs of Perth and has been a part of Perth sport for decades.
-Known non-commercially as the Perth Superdrome, facilities include an Olympic-standard aquatic centre with five pools, a diving tower, gymnasium, two arenas, and several basketball courts, as well as a café, childcare centre, sports store, office accommodation and a museum.
+The newly-named Perth HPC (Perth High Performance Centre) is a multi-purpose venue located in the leafy western suburbs of Perth and has been a part of the Perth sporting landscape for decades.
+Previously known as HBF Stadium and originally as the Claremont/Perth Superdrome, facilities include an Olympic-standard aquatic centre with five pools, a diving tower, gymnasium, two arenas, and several basketball courts, as well as a café, childcare centre, sports store, office accommodation and a museum.

 The venue opened as the Claremont Superdrome in 1986 and then became the Perth Superdrome.
-Its first commercial naming-rights deal came in 1996 when it was renamed Challenge Stadium.
+Its first commercial naming-rights deal came in 1996 when it became Challenge Stadium.
 Despite the Challenge Bank deal expiring in 2002, it retained the name until 2014 when HBF came on board as a new partner - since then it has been known as HBF Stadium - not to be confused with HBF Park (formerly Perth Oval) or HBF Arena in Joondalup.
-The venue will be rebranded as Perth HPC (High Performance Centre) from January 2025.
+The venue was rebranded as the Perth HPC (High Performance Centre) from the beginning of 2025.

 Perth Superdrome